-The BTEC Level 3 National Extended Diploma in Computing is designed to offer an in-depth experience of computing topics that will empower your future choices.
-It is the same value as three A-levels, with similar opportunities for university and employment.
+The BTEC Level 3 National Extended Diploma in Computing is designed to offer an in-depth experience of computing topics that will underpin your future choices.
+It carries the same value as three A-levels, with similar opportunities for university and employment.

 You will develop knowledge of computer science and computer systems, as well as a range of computing skills such as designing and developing databases, websites, mobile applications, computer games, digital graphics and animation.